-The current customers we are targeting for our rapid pathogen identification and Acuitas MDRO test products and services are hospital systems, acute care hospitals, particularly those with advanced care units, such as intensive care units, community-based hospitals and governmental units, such as public health facilities.
+The current customers we are targeting for our Acuitas AMR Gene Panel and Acuitas Lighthouse Software test products and services are hospital systems, acute care hospitals, particularly those with advanced care units, such as intensive care units, community-based hospitals and governmental units, such as public health facilities.
 We need to provide a compelling case for the savings, patient safety and recovery, reduced length of stay and reduced costs that come from adopting our MDRO diagnosis and management products and services.
 If we are not able to successfully increase our customer base, sales of our products and our margins may not meet expectations.
 Attracting new customers and introducing new products and services requires substantial time and expense.
 Any failure to expand our existing customer base, or launch new products and services, would adversely affect our ability to improve our operating results.